solidfire/solidfire-cli/README.md

 Description:

-ModifySnapshot is used to change the attributes currently assigned to a snapshot.Use this API method to enable the snapshots created on the Read/Write (source) volume to be remotely replicated to a target SolidFire storage system.
+ModifySnapshot is used to change the attributes currently assigned to a snapshot.
+Use this API method to enable the snapshots created on the Read/Write (source) volume to be remotely replicated to a target SolidFire storage system.

 Options: